golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 1. It's an established standard
 2. It's more flexible compared to alternatives (e.g. TOML)
 3. Users of the solutions mentioned above should find it easy to start using Golem Compose

+A considered alternative is the HashiCorp HCL format, which is native to Terraform platform ecosystem.
+YAML however is deemed more widely-adopted.
+[TODO: consider writing the examples in HCL, for comparison]

 #### Market strategy
 In its current form, the deployment descriptor **does not** include support for specifying the market strategy which should be used by the requestor.
 There are two primary reasons for this: